 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline might not have to compensate you if they can provide transportation to your destination, close to the original schedule.
+The airline might not be required to compensate you if they can provide transportation to your destination, close to the original schedule.
 Even if you arrive shortly after the scheduled time, you might not be eligible for flight cancellation compensation.

 How to Claim Compensation from Dan Air

 - Complete our form.
-You’ll need to provide details including your flight number, date, and what went wrong.
+You’ll need to provide details including your flight number, date, and the issue you encountered.

 Which Dan Air Flights are Covered by EU261?